ShinyTrinkets/twofold.ts/docs/similar.md

 Template engines are tools made for developers, usually to generate web pages.
 Their goal is to generate the final text.

-TwoFold uses only 1 file, both as source and final product; the same user can be the creator and the consumer.
+**TwoFold** is a general app and can launch other applications and run arbitrary commands or code, depending on the available tags.

-The single-tags are destroyed after render, making them perfect for interactive use.
+TwoFold uses 1 file, both as source and final product; the same user can be the creator and the consumer.

-TwoFold is a general app and can launch other applications and run arbitrary commands or code, depending on the available tags.
+But the biggest difference is that TwoFold parser is designed to never crash.
+If it crashes, it's a bug and must be fixed!
+TwoFold will just ignore the badly formed/ invalid XML tags, they will not be executed.
+All the other template engines will stop processing at the first syntax error.

 The TwoFold tags are very powerful, they receive the inner text and can improve it, destroy it, or ignore it, depending on what the tag needs to do.
 The tags